aaronwriight/aaronwriight.github.io/_pages/research.md

 ---

-My research aims to tell the story of how the human brain processes and produces the rich array of languages it encounters!
+My research aims to tell the story of how the human brain processes and produces the rich array of languages it encounters.

 These interests have brought me to MIT’s [Brain & Cognitive Sciences](https://bcs.mit.edu) department and the [McGovern Institute for Brain Research](https://mcgovern.mit.edu), where I work with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev) and an incredible team of language scientists at [EvLab](https://www.evlab.mit.edu).